reactive-python/reactpy-django/docs/src/reference/hooks.md

 Provides a `#!python NamedTuple` containing `#!python async login` and `#!python async logout` functions.

-This hook utilizes the Django's authentication framework in a way that provides **persistent** authentication across WebSocket and HTTP connections.
+This hook utilizes the Django's authentication framework in a way that provides **persistent** login.

 === "components.py"